gaf3/cnc-forge/Input.md

 ## options

-You can add options to a field to limit selections:
+You can add options to a field  as a list to limit selections:

 ```yaml
 description: An example